LawrenceLoz/FormulaShare-DX/README.md

 ### Create sharing reason (custom objects only)
-FormulaShare creates entries in the object's share table with a sharing reason, which ensures FormulaShare can keep track of everything shared by a rule and remove sharing which isn't required.
+FormulaShare creates entries in the object's share table with a sharing reason, which ensures it can keep track of sharing applied by each rule and remove sharing which is no longer needed.
 Set up a sharing reason (Classic interface only) from the custom object's setup page in the section "Apex Sharing Reasons".
 If your org uses Lightning, sharing reasons can be set up by temporarily switching to Salesforce Classic.

 For standard objects, sharing reasons aren't available.
 As an alternative, FormulaShare provides options to process rules either as additive (so object sharing is not removed if data conditions change), or fully managed (meaning FormulaShare assumes all records in the object's share table are provided by the configured rule and removes sharing which doesn't meet the criteria of the rule).